berachain/docs/apps/core/content/developers/guides/create-helloworld-contract-using-hardhat.md

 Now that we can see that the contract can be successfully deployed for a local node, let's configure our deployment script to take advantage of deploying directly to Berachain.

 > <b>NOTE:</b> Custom configurations are needed for viem to support custom chains.
-This will show how set that up with Berchain.
+This will show how set that up with Berachain.
 When Berachain is public, these extra configurations might not be needed.

 **File:** `./scripts/deploy.ts`